This fun birthday tradition is so easy and will add a little magic no matter how old you are turning.

 Birthdays have always been a big deal in our household.
 However, even though they are a big deal, we love celebrating them cheaply and simply.
 Because although everyone deserves to be spoiled and celebrated on their special day, that doesn't mean you have to spend months of your life or your entire bank account to do so.

-You can read all about our special birthday traditions and the ways we keep birthdays simple right here!
+You can read all about our special birthday traditions (that don't include big parties) right here.

 So, you're probably wondering what the Birthday Fairy is all about.